 In 2014, the Alliance began a project, Evidence Exchange, which aims to increase the use of and demand for evidence between the four UK jurisdictions.
 This is in response to research which found that despite a desire to learn from each other there is limited evidence sharing between the UK nations (Evidence Exchange; Learning from Social Policy across the UK, 2013, Carnegie UK Trust).
 In 2015, this project held a series of events and dialogues to share evidence around wellbeing and reducing harm caused by alcohol misuse.
 These involved policy makers and practitioners from across the UK.
 Now that this piece of work has come to an end our team members based in Scotland, Northern Ireland and Wales will continue to lead the Alliance’s activities in their respective nations.

-Membership of the Alliance is free, and open to everyone, from interested individuals in charities, academics, local authorities, practitioners, think tanks, government and commercial businesses.
+Membership of the Alliance is free, and open to everyone, from interested individuals in charities, government, academia, local authorities, practitioners, think tanks, and businesses.
 To sign up click here.

 Our Year One and Year Two overviews, detailing the Alliance’s achievements from out inception to the end of April 2014, and a progress report for 2014-2016, are available on our publications page.
 If you have any questions or comments, we’d love to hear from you – please email us on [email protected].